CMUIDeATe/aclman/README.md

 python3 -m aclman -s src/data/test.csv
 ```

+The locations used for logs (and configuration, unless overridden) are based on
-See `python3 -m aclman --help` for options.
+the directory from which `aclman` is invoked.
+See `python3 -m aclman --help`
+for options.

 ### Running from test or production

-Using the target environment's `python3`, run the application with the desired
+Using the target environment's `python3`, enter the desired invocation
+directory for logs and configuration, and run the application with the desired
 options, e.g.:
 ```
 sudo su aclman